“You don’t have anything if you don’t have the stories.” --Old Betonie in Leslie Marmon Silko’s Ceremony

 Each film in this project will be streamed with at least one alternate narration from within the culture.
 This aspect of the project allows for identification of people, places, practices, vocabulary and stories that might otherwise be lost, as well as providing a significantly richer, community-based narration for each film, thereby taking a small step toward cultural repatriation of content.

 The Mukurtu platform allows for local tribal control of access to cultural information contained in the films.
+This is an entirely nonprofit project and we do not license or sell footage herein.
 For more about Mukurtu, please see: http://mukurtu.org/about/

 Jennifer Jenkins, Principal Investigator.
 Jennifer works at the intersections of literature, film, and archives in the Southwest US and northern Mexico, with faculty appointments in The Southwest Center and the English department at the University of Arizona.
 Her recent book, Celluloid Pueblo: Western Ways Films and the Invention of the Postwar Southwest (University of Arizona Press, 2016), explores construction of regional identity through non-Hollywood moving images.
 Jennifer was introduced to Indian Country as a small child by her grandparents, who visited Native friends in Arizona from the 1920s to the 1980s. firstname.lastname@example.org

-Melissa Dollman, Project Manager.
-Melissa is a PhD candidate at the University of North Carolina at Chapel Hill in American Studies.
+Melissa Dollman, Project Manager (Metadata, Media & Website).
+Melissa is a newly minted PhD at the University of North Carolina at Chapel Hill in American Studies.
 She has worked professionally as an audiovisual archivist, adjunct faculty, fellow, exhibit developer, and researcher for cultural heritage institutions including Women In Film Foundation, UCLA Film and Television Archive, Academy Film Archive, Schlesinger Library at Harvard University, State Archives of North Carolina, North Carolina State University, and the Southern Oral History Program.
 She has published a chapter on home movies and ethics in 2017's Amateur Movie Making: Aesthetics of the Everyday in New England, 1915-1960, and videographic essays Cue the Women (2015) about a history of women in 1980s public access television, and Gone Estray (2019) on found home movie footage and privacy.
-Her mother, grandmother, great-grandmother, great-great-grandmother, and other ancestors are/were enrolled members of the Yankton Sioux Tribe. melissadollman.com
+Her mother, grandmother, great-grandmother, great-great-grandmother, and other ancestors are/were enrolled members of the Yankton Sioux/Ihanktonwan tribe. melissadollman.com